kstenerud/technicalsourcery/blog/content/posts/line-lengths.md

 **Python:**
 {{< figure src="linecounts-python.png" >}}

+Honestly, I'd expected Python line lengths to be longer, but I guess I really made an effort to adhere to PEP-8.

 **Bash:**
 {{< figure src="linecounts-bash.png" >}}

-C++ really pushes the line lengths, but that's to be expected given how verbose templates are.
-Java is also slightly higher than C and Go.
-Honestly, I'd expected Python line lengths to be longer, but I guess I really made an effort to adhere to PEP-8.

 But that's just my code.
 What about code in my workplace?
 These are full of vendored directories, so it's not really representative of the company, but it's still interesting to see for comparison.